nashville-software-school/front-end-curriculum/14-javascript-102/README.md

 > **Instructor suggestion**:
 >
 > After live coding and student questions, have students do the [coins exercise](COINS.md).
+If you feel they are ready after that, throw the pine tree problem at them.